-Nitric acid is a highly-corrosive mineral acid and strong oxidizer used primarily for nitration of organic molecules.
+The hazards: Nitric acid is a highly corrosive mineral acid and strong oxidizer used primarily for nitration of organic molecules and washing glassware or metal equipment.
 Nitric acid reacts violently with alcohols, alkalis, reducing agents, combustible materials, organic materials, metals, acids, cyanides, terpenes, charcoal, and acetone.
-Not only does it produce exothermic reactions but also toxic, corrosive, and flammable vapors.
-The violent, reactive nature of nitric acid has led to major incidents at research universities such as Tufts, Texas Tech, and, recently, here at the University of Washington.
+It produces exothermic reactions, as well as toxic, corrosive, and flammable vapors.

 The Asbestos General Awareness-Online training course that is required for all UW employees was replaced with a newly refreshed video, thanks to a collaboration between EH&S and UWTV.
 The video contains awareness-level training regarding asbestos-containing building materials in UW facilities and potential hazards for building occupants.